 13. Bridal Veil Falls (Provo Canyon)

-A 600-foot double waterfall right off the canyon road — free, easy to reach, with a paved path, picnic areas, and a short walk to the base.
-The most family-friendly waterfall in the valley.
+A 607-foot double waterfall right off the canyon road — free, easy to reach, with a paved path and picnic areas.
+The most family-friendly waterfall in the valley. ⚠ Utah County's Phase 2 reconstruction, running from July 2026 into 2027, has closed the trail at the base of the falls; the waterfall is still visible from the canyon road and the paved Provo River Parkway.
 See our Bridal Veil Falls guide.

 14. Walk or bike the Provo River Parkway